Deep-Tissue Massage

 Still have questions?
 Call us for a quick chat.

-It depends on your goals.
-For maintenance, every 4-6 weeks works well.
-For ongoing pain or injury recovery, your therapist may suggest a short course of sessions closer together.
+For general maintenance, every 4–6 weeks works well.
+For pain or recurring issues, your therapist may recommend a short block of sessions closer together.

 Meet Your Deep Tissue Massage Therapists